 The key, says Allison Wiers, leader of marketing and retention at Dutch Maid Logistics, is access.
 With about 240 employees at the mid-sized fleet, Dutch Maid workers have frequent access to one another.
 The result is an invested workforce.

-3. Communicate frequently and make it positive
+3. Communicate frequently and positively

 WorkHound, a feedback platform for the frontline workforce, recently released a report on How to Disrupt Turnover.
 The report found that disengaged workers made 178% more comments about communication than their satisfied peers did.

-“We know that poor communication can quickly lead to at-risk workers, and that at-risk workers will regularly voice their concerns about ineffective or incomplete communication,” says WorkHound Co-founder and CEO Max Farrell.
-“That’s why making multiple touchpoints with your team each week is a really valuable retention tactic.”
+“We know that poor communication can quickly lead to at-risk workers, and that at-risk workers regularly voice their concerns about ineffective or incomplete communication,” says WorkHound Co-founder and CEO Max Farrell.
+“That’s why making multiple touchpoints with your team each week is a valuable retention tactic.”

-While disengaged drivers say a lack of communication makes them feel unappreciated, the most invested drivers say they often feel informed and connected.
+While disengaged drivers say a lack of communication makes them feel unappreciated, the most invested drivers say they feel informed and connected.
 The WorkHound report showed that drivers at small and medium-sized fleets made 50% more praise comments than those at large fleets did, and that 30% of all praise was about people.

 4. Make sure drivers understand how and when they’ll be paid